C string handling: strlcpy, strlcat

-Sometimes memcpy or memmove are used, as they may be more efficient than strcpy as they do not repeatedly check for NUL (this is less true on modern processors).
-Since they need a buffer length as a parameter, correct setting of this parameter can avoid buffer overflows.

 As part of its 2004 Security Development Lifecycle, Microsoft introduced a family of "secure" functions including strcpy_s and strcat_s (along with many others).
 These functions were standardized with some minor changes as part of the optional C11 (Annex K) proposed by ISO/IEC WDTR 24731.
 These functions perform various checks including whether the string is too long to fit in the buffer.
 If the checks fail, a user-specified "runtime-constraint handler" function is called, which usually aborts the program.
-Some functions perform destructive operations before calling the runtime-constraint handler; for example, strcat_s sets the destination to the empty string, which can make it difficult to recover from error conditions or debug them.
-These functions attracted considerable criticism because initially they were implemented only on Windows and at the same time warning messages started to be produced by Microsoft Visual C++ suggesting the programmers to use these functions instead of standard ones.
+These functions attracted considerable criticism because initially they were implemented only on Windows and at the same time warning messages started to be produced by Microsoft Visual C++ suggesting use of these functions instead of standard ones.
 This has been speculated by some to be an attempt by Microsoft to lock developers into its platform.
-Although open-source implementations of these functions are available, these functions are not present in common Unix C libraries.
-Experience with these functions has shown significant problems with their adoption and errors in usage, so the removal of Annex K is proposed for the next revision of the C standard.
-Usage of memset_s has also been suggested as a way to avoid unwanted compiler optimizations.
+Experience with these functions has shown significant problems with their adoption and errors in usage, so the removal of Annex K was proposed for the next revision of the C standard.
+Usage of memset_s has been suggested as a way to avoid unwanted compiler optimizations.